Pasta and Rice Conversions — Dry to Cooked, by Weight and by Serving

 Does pasta shape affect how much it expands when cooked?

-Yes, though the difference is modest.
-Long pasta (spaghetti, linguine, fettuccine) and short pasta (penne, ziti, rotini) both roughly double in weight when cooked, but short tubular pasta traps water inside and can feel slightly more voluminous.
-Soup pasta like orzo or ditalini expands less — about ⅔ to 1 cup cooked from 2 oz dry.
-Egg noodles are the outlier: they expand very little, staying close to 1:1 by volume.
+Yes, modestly.
+Long and short pasta both roughly double by weight, but tubular pasta traps water and feels slightly more voluminous by the cup.
+Soup pasta like orzo expands less — about ⅔ to 1 cup cooked from 2 oz dry.
+Egg noodles are the outlier — they stay close to 1:1 by volume.

 What about arborio rice — does it convert the same way as regular rice?